janus-pedersen/codebreaker/README.md

+> [!CAUTION]
+> Currently the only way to play the game is to run it locally, i dont have the time to figure out what is wrong with the gh-pages deployment

 # Codebreaker

 Hack your way into other computers in a fun (semi) realistic simulation of the real world network of computers